cliosight/Docs/README.md

 ## Ensuring Trustworthiness <a name="trust"></a> (WIP)
 It is possible to restrict data input into a table using the following features of a form:
-1. Disabling data import through CSV.
+1. Disabling data import through CSV file upload.
 2. Disabling manual insert, update or delete query execution on the associated tables.
 3. Ensuring that no other forms can insert data into those tables.
 4. Disabling data export